24Bouchers/Capping/README.md

 ## Introduction

-The purpose of this Api is to allow Gtel Employee's to insert static ip address through their website and verify through their free radius servers.
-This webpage also displays relevant data about their servers, connectivity, MAC-addresses and Ip Addresses.
+The purpose of this API is to allow Gtel Employees to insert static IP addresses through their website and verify through their free radius servers.
+This webpage also displays relevant data about their servers, connectivity, MAC addresses, and IP Addresses.

 ## Authentication